 AnMed Health’s gastric bypass surgery in Anderson aims to shrink the stomach down to control food intake and reduce calories.
-It is important to understand the gastric bypass surgery so you can make an informed decision about whether or not you should consider this procedure.
+It is important to understand the gastric bypass surgery so you can make an informed decision about whether or not you should consider this type of weight loss surgery.

 What is gastric bypass surgery?